Massachusetts Tint Exemption

 • Repeat offenses: $250+ fine, mandatory tint removal

-Massachusetts law restricts certain tint colors: Red, amber, and yellow not permitted.
-These colors are prohibited regardless of whether you have a medical exemption.
+Massachusetts prohibits certain tint colors and finishes: red, amber, and yellow tint are not permitted.
+Additionally, no metallic or mirrored tint is allowed on any window.
+These restrictions apply regardless of whether you have a medical exemption.

 Medical Exemptions to Massachusetts Tint Laws